tanqiyou1990/motion-core/README.md

 By default, port `9902` is used to listen for requests in `mainnet` mode, or `19902` in `testnet` or `regtest` modes.
 Use the `network` property to initialize the client on the desired mode and automatically set the respective default port.
 You can optionally set a custom port of your choice too.

-The RPC services binds to the localhost loopback network interface, so use `rpcbind` to change where to bind to and `rpcallowip` to whitelist source IP access.
+The RPC services binds to the 127.0.0.1 loopback network interface, so use `rpcbind` to change where to bind to and `rpcallowip` to whitelist source IP access.

 #### Methods
 All RPC [methods](src/methods.js) are exposed on the client interface as a camelcase'd version of those available on `motiond` (see examples below).